gabrielLiendo/CPaint/README.md

 If you have trouble drawing a figure you can head over the help marker beside the 'Shape' section in the UI to find how to start and end each shape.

 ## Use and Compiling
 This project was developed using Visual Studio 2022, to build it yourself open the .sln file and compile it using the x84 configuration.
-If you just want to use the applicatton, just open the .exe file included in the main directory.
+If you just want to use the application, just open the .exe file included in the main directory.

 ## Current Known Issues